eliaskountouris/MysteriumRerouted/firmware/README.md

 Compile using, qmk compile -kb mysterium_elias -km default

-Alternatively, the .hex file to flash directly
+Alternatively, the .hex file is already in here.
+If there are no changes you can use that directly